 Because she likes to keep things simple, I figured she had something great to share about what diets or fads to avoid.
 And she sure didn’t surprise me.

 And I would say all of them.
 Because a diet or a fad isn’t long term.
 And when you do something, even if it’s going to work for longterm, if you do it with a short term mentality, it’s going to backfire.

 Esther used a great example to drive home the point with her husband.

-He was successful and lost the weight drink shakes.
+He was successful and lost weight by drinking shakes.

-However, once he was done losing weight and got the results he wanted, he reverted back to the diet and habits that he once had.
-As a result, he gained all the weight back in a matter of months.
+However, once he was done losing weight and got the results he wanted, he reverted to the diet and habits that he once had.
+As a result, he gained all the weight back in months.

 So for diets and fads just don’t do them as a diet or fad.
 You need to change your entire lifestyle.
 And so does that mean you can never have a donut again?
 Well no. That would be silly.
 You have to work it into a livable lifestyle.
 So I think that’s what I would caution people to stay away from is short term solutions because short term solutions don’t really work.

 Esther’s simple healthy lifestyle tips that you can implement now

 So now we know that diets are something we should avoid, but implementing a lifestyle for a long-term healthier life.